Sources of Funding

 A major source of funding for students from overseas are the Commonwealth and International Cambridge Trusts, which provide competitive part-cost awards to students who pay the University composition fee at the overseas rate (UK students should apply to the Cambridge Bursary Scheme, above).
 Find more information on the Cambridge Trust website.

 Jardine Foundation Scholarships

 Magdalene is one of four Cambridge colleges whose students are eligible for generous scholarships offered by the Jardine Foundation to students from various countries in Southeast Asia.
-These scholarships are competetive, but provide a stipend as well as full cover for tuition and college fees for the duration of your degree.
+These scholarships are competitive, but provide a stipend as well as full cover for tuition and college fees for the duration of your degree.
 Find out about your eligibility and how to apply on the Jardine Scholarship Award website.
 The Jardine scholarship application deadline for those applying for 2021 entry is 21 October 2020.
 Candidates may contact the Jardine Foundation directly to request an extension for completing the online application up to 29 October.

 Prince Philip Scholarship

 Applicants resident in Hong Kong may be eligible to apply for a Prince Philip Scholarship, which provides an annual stipend of £4,500, a return airfare each year and, where necessary, full financial support for fees and living costs.

 The YH2 Capital Scholarship programme launched in 2019 and is fully funded by the co-founders and co-CEOs of YH2 Capital Management Pte.
 Ltd. in Singapore.
 One fully-funded scholarship is available each year for an outstanding Malaysian candidate with exemplary academic and personal qualities who does not have the full financial means to pursue a degree at the University of Cambridge without the help of the Scholarship.
 Find out more information on the YH2 Capital Scholarship.